 All prospective pupils are invited to visit the school with their parents during a normal school day.
-They are able to see around the school, meet the staff and in particular the children's future teacher.
+They can look around the school, meet the staff and in particular the children's future teacher.
 Arrangements can be made during the Summer Term for children to spend sessions in school making friends with their teacher and getting used to the atmosphere of school